Distractions - This Is Not Working For Me.

 It's everywhere!
-If it's not the billboards trying to sell you something, it's the news trying to tell you something, if it's not that then it's the never end scroll of social media trying to show you something.
-We've come up with more technological ways to stay connected and share ideas but unfortunately they've only left us disconnected and isolated.
+If it's not the billboards trying to sell you something, it's the news trying to tell you something, if it's not that then it's the never-ending scroll of social media trying to show you something.
+We've come up with more technological ways to stay connected and share ideas but unfortunately they've left us disconnected and isolated.
 Then of course there's the drama of family, friends and work which is emotionally draining at times right in the centre of all this world drama which seems to be getting scarier and more frightening.

 So what do we do?
-How we do live amidst the drama of life without being thrown off track.
-When it gets turbulent, how do we hold on to what is dear and most important.
+How do we live amidst the drama of life without being thrown off track?
+When it gets turbulent, how do we hold on to what is dear and most important?
 If you haven't already read the vision article that might be a great place to start.

 First we must acknowledge what is not within our control, then try to manage what is within our control.
 Here are a few suggestions.